jainil15/GitObsidian/Linux/Assignment5/TASK 2.md

+<center><h1>TASK 2</h1></center>

 **File Permission**
-Task: Create a file/folder and give it the fine-grained access to it.
+**Task:** Create a file/folder and give it the fine-grained access to it.
 Research which user need how much permissions.
 Document the all the process and your research.

 To check permission of file/folder use:
 ```bash